Why is my dog itching so much?

 How long can my dog use Apoquel?

 The US Food and Drug Administration (FDA) has not placed any time restrictions on the use of Apoquel.
 You can continue to treat your dog with Apoquel for as long as your veterinarian recommends.
-In studies, dogs were treated with Apoquel for more than 2 years and showed only minimal side effects.

 Can Apoquel be given with food?